Battili

-Battili is a town in Bhamini Mandal of Parvathipuram Manyam district in Andhra Pradesh, India.
+Battili is a village in Gunupur Mandal of Rayagada district in Odisha, India.

 Population

-Battili is a large village located in Bhamini of Parvathipuram Manyam district, Andhra Pradesh with total 1695 families residing.
+Battili is a large village located in Gunupur of Rayagada district, Odisha with total 1695 families residing.
 The Battili village has population of 7264 of which 3556 are males while 3708 are females as per Population Census 2011.

 In Battili village population of children with age 0-6 is 743 which makes up 10.23% of total population of village.
 Average Sex Ratio of Battili village is 1043 which is higher than Andhra Pradesh state average of 993.
-Child Sex Ratio for the Battili as per census is 1147, higher than Andhra Pradesh average of 939.
+Child Sex Ratio for the Battili as per census is 1147, higher than Odisha State average of 941.

-Battili village has lower literacy rate compared to Andhra Pradesh.
-In 2011, literacy rate of Battili village was 63.17% compared to 67.02% of Andhra Pradesh.
+Battili village has lower literacy rate compared to Odisha.
+In 2011, literacy rate of Battili village was 63.17% compared to 72% of Odisha.
 In Battili Male literacy stands at 72.90% while female literacy rate was 53.73%.

 As per constitution of India and Panchyati Raaj Act, Battili village is administrated by Sarpanch (Head of Village) who is elected representative of village.